-- (1) Participation of Family/Agencies: Treatment planning/case management services shall include participation of parents, other family members, schools, children's services agencies, and juvenile corrections, as appropriate. - (2) Treatment Services: Treatment services should include : - (a) Family treatment; - (b) Recreation and leisure time skills training; - (c) Academic education services or referral; and - (d) Smoking cessation treatment. - (3) Continuing Care: Continuing care services shall be of appropriate duration and as described and incorporated by reference in Attachment B "Chemical Dependency Placement, Continued Stay, and Discharge Criteria," to maximize recovery opportunities and include: - (a) Reintegration services and coordination with family and schools: - (b) Support groups and/or other peer support groups provided at school sites; - (c) Youth dominated self-help groups where available; and - (d) Referral to emancipation services when appropriate. - (4) Staff Qualifications: Staff shall have formal training and experience in adolescent development and family counseling and demonstrate competence in the treatment of adolescent alcohol and other drug abuse.
+(1) Participation of Family/Agencies: Treatment planning/case management services shall include participation of parents, other family members, schools, children's services agencies, and juvenile corrections, as appropriate.

+(2) Treatment Services: Treatment services should include :

+(a) Family treatment;

+(b) Recreation and leisure time skills training;

+(c) Academic education services or referral;

+- (d) Smoking cessation treatment; and - (e) Gender-specific treatment.

+(3) Continuing Care: Continuing care services shall be of appropriate duration and as described and incorporated by reference in Attachment B "Chemical Dependency Placement, Continued Stay, and Discharge Criteria," to maximize recovery opportunities and include:

+(a) Reintegration services and coordination with family and schools;

+(b) Support groups and/or other peer support groups provided at school sites;

+(c) Youth dominated self-help groups where available;

+(d) Referral to emancipation services when appropriate; and (e) Referral to physical or sexual abuse treatment when appropriate.
+(4) Staff Qualifications: Staff shall have formal training in adolescent development and family counseling and demonstrate competence in the gender-specific alcohol and other drug abuse treatment of adolescents and their families.

-[ED.
-NOTE: The Attachments referenced in this rule are not printed in the OAR compilation.
-Copies are available from the agency.]
+[ED.NOTE: Attachments referenced in this rule are available from the agency.]
+Stat.
+Auth.: ORS 409.410 & ORS 409.420